 And now, when things begin to ease, we wonder: How can we feel safe again?
 Can we get back to a life that feels normal?
 This might be an opportunity to pause and think, how the pandemic has impacted on our lives and may affect our future.

-In a series of live streamed events, psychoanalysts will join in dialogues to think about these issues, with each other and with the audience.
-The events are listed below.
-We hope to add more in due course.
+In a series of live streamed events, psychoanalysts joined in dialogues to think about these issues, with each other and with the audience.
+The recordings of these events are available to watch for free.

 Watch recorded versions of past Living through lockdown - and beyond events: